 Fast, sharp, and smooth

-Until now, the widest aperture in the X System lineup was f/3.2, in the XCD 90mm.
-To be sure, f/3.2 on the X1D’s big medium-format sensor is equivalent to about f/2.5 on full-frame, so it’s not exactly slow — but the new 80mm is over a stop faster.
+Until now, the widest aperture in the X System lineup was f/3.2, found in the XCD 90mm.
+To be fair, f/3.2 on the X1D’s big medium-format sensor is equivalent to about f/2.5 on full frame, so it’s not exactly slow — but the new 80mm is over a stop faster.
 This allows for a very shallow depth of field to separate your subject from the environment.
 And even though the focal length (63mm full-frame equivalent) may seem a bit short, this is a very good lens for portraiture.

 That it’s fast and sharp is probably all X1D photographers really need to know, but it doesn’t stop there.
 Subjectively, the XCD 80mm is just gorgeous.
 It renders very smooth blur circles so that defocused areas look natural and soft, leaving your attention on the subject rather than a distracting bokeh pattern.
 Whether you’re taking in the image as a whole or punching in to check detail at 100-percent, this lens performs more than admirably.

 There is some vignetting, particularly at f/1.9, but it hardly holds the lens back.
 In fact, we like the look for portraiture, but as always, it’s easy to correct the vignette in post if you don’t like it.

 It’s been just two years since Hasselblad redefined what a medium-format camera can be with the mirrorless X1D-50c, and with the addition of the 80mm and other lenses announced alongside it, the X System now has eight primes covering a broad focal length range.
 Add to this the ultra-wide XCD 21mm f/4 announced in May, and Hasselblad has released four new lenses just this year.
 The X System is much more mature today than when we first reviewed the X1D a year ago, and we’re impressed by how quickly Hasselblad has grown it.